 Along the wall, a wide, dusky purple sky and furrowed land swirl with points of light, as though the milky way touched the horizon, in Barbara Takenaga's "Nebraska painting (rising)."

 They suggest the apogee and the perigee in Elizabeth Rooklidge's fall show, "Cosmologies," at the Williams College Museum of Art.

 Cosmology means thinking about the way the world works, Rooklidge said.
 It may mean a scientific analysis of the creation of the universe -- the big-bang theory, particle physics.
 And it may mean a cultural, mythic or religious understanding of the order of creation.

 Rooklidge, a second-year graduate student in art history at Williams College, conceived the show around a work at WCMA, Kiki Smith's "Nuit," meant to invoke the Egyptian Sky Goddess.

 Delving into WCMA's collection, she has assembled work from a time when the human view of the universe shook and changed -- from the space age and the moon landing.

 After NASA invited Robert Rauschenberg to observe the launch of Apollo 11, which landed Neil Armstrong and Buzz Aldrin on the moon in 1969, Rauschenberg created a series of prints.
-Here, in graphite grey, he has combined images drawn from photographs, maps and diagrams, with vigorous lines of movement.

 He admired the scientific specificity needed to make this marvel happen, she said.
 But he was also disillusioned with many uses of contemporary technology.